deavmi/homepage/content/blog/to_my_brother.md

 {{</bruh>}}

 But his choice to take art class at school was no mistake, from a young age he told my mother "I want to be with the cartoons" referring to him literally wanting to live amongst them or at least in that world.
-The best way for that to happen would be to start taking art classes now in the hopes of gaining entry into the field and building a career upon art.
+The best way for that to happen would be to start taking art classes now in the hopes of gaining entry into the field and building a career upon 3D animation.

 {{<bruh>}}
 <br>